 Finally, we spend the last hours of the day in the South part of El Rocío.
 In a Tamarix tree we find a mixed flock of House and Tree Sparrows which are joined later by Common Waxbills.
 After this, we head back to the hotel to enjoy a fantastic dinner.

 A wonderful sunny morning is the prelude of a spectacular birding day.
 Pau drives towards Villamanrique to our first stop to see a flock of Spanish Sparrows feeding along a track.
 In a nearby pool we find a Common Sandpiper.
-We spend some time taking pictures of horses grassing on the flooded meadow!
+Not far from there, we spend some time taking pictures of horses grassing on the flooded meadow!
 What a beautiful view!

 We continue our birding trip Donana towards La Dehesa making three stops to see some crackers: Purple swam-hen, Black-winged Kite and Black Stork.
 Once we get to the lake we start looking out for ducks.
 Soon we find one Drake and two female Ferruginous Ducks, Red crested Pochards and a stunning White-headed Duck.
 Good birds are added fast!
 Surprisingly, we get three Swifts flying over!
 Very likely to be Pallid Swifts but difficult to be completely sure by the speed and height they fly about.
 In the back paddy fields, Golden Plovers, Lapwings and Black-tailed Godwits feed intensively.